B2B Podcast Benchmarks: What the Data Really Means for Your Show

 Everyone who runs a B2B podcast has had this moment: You check your downloads, compare them to industry benchmarks, and immediately feel one of two things:

 But here’s the thing: podcast data benchmarks should be used for context, not validation.
-They help you understand where you stand, but they don’t define the success of your show.
+They help you understand where you stand, but they don’t define the success of your program.

 Understanding Industry Podcast Benchmarks